pbs/importtools/docs/importables.rst

 .. py:module:: importtools.importables

 This library defines an :py:class:`Importable` abstraction that represents elements that can be imported.

-This type of elements have 2 components:
+An ``Importable`` is usually composed of two different parts:

+* An immutable *natural key* used to identify *the same* element in different datasets.
+This is the only required component for an :py:class:`Importable`.

+  The natural key can be composed from multiple values but neither of them can change.

+  Two elements that have the same natural key are said to be **the same**.

-* An immutable set of values that uniquely identify an element named *natural key*.
+* An `Importable` element can also contain a set of mutable properties that form *the contents*.
-* A mutable set of properties.

-A change to the natural key should be represented as a deletion of the existing element and an addition of a new one.
+  Two elements that are the same and have equal contents are said to be **in sync**.

 For example, a *video element* can pick the value of the streaming URL to be its natural key since changing the value of the URL represents changing the